evilsocket/www.pwnagotchi.ai/content/usage/_index.md

 ## Files to know on your Pwnagotchi

 - **Configuration**
-   - `/etc/pwnagotchi/config.yml`: This is where you put your custom configurations.
+   - `/etc/pwnagotchi/config.toml`: This is where you put your custom configurations.
-       - Do NOT add customizations to `default.yml`!
+       - Do NOT add customizations to `default.toml`!
 They will be overwritten whenever you [update your unit](/usage/#update-your-pwnagotchi)!
 - **Handshakes**
    - All the [handshakes Pwnagotchi captures](/intro/#wifi-handshakes-101) are saved to `/root/handshakes/`
 - **Memory**